 Understanding the Freddie Mac House Price Index (FMHPI®)

-The Freddie Mac House Price Index (FMHPI®) provides a month-by-month measure of U.S. home price trends by tracking repeat sales of the same properties, making it a more reliable indicator than median or average prices.
-Updated through November 2025 and released at the end of December, the index shows that national home prices remain roughly 52% above January 2020 levels, underscoring how much of the pandemic-era appreciation is still embedded in the market overall.
+The Freddie Mac House Price Index (FMHPI®) provides a month-by-month measure of U.S. home price trends by tracking repeat sales of the same properties, making it a more reliable indicator of true price movement than median or average prices.
+Updated through March 2026, the index shows that national home prices remain roughly 51% above March 2020 levels, highlighting how much of the pandemic-era appreciation is still embedded in the broader U.S. housing market.
+Notably, 10 of the top 40 major metros reached new all-time highs in March 2026, led by Midwest and Northeast markets including Chicago, New York, Philadelphia, Milwaukee, and St. Louis.

 Please fill out the form below and one of our qualified agents will be in contact to help you get started on your home search.